 The story of Marly Camino

 Once I was settled back in Madrid in 2005, I began organizing groups to go on the Camino de Santiago in parallel with football and flamenco camps.
-This is where the idea of Marly Camino was hatched, which started with Marly Tours, because I feel the need to tell everyone I can to come and experience the Camino de Santiago.
+This is where the idea of the best Camino tour company was hatched, which started with Marly Tours, because I feel the need to tell everyone I can to come and experience the Camino de Santiago, then it became Marly Camino.
 This is an experience, which leaves an imprint on your person, an imprint that is not easily forgotten.
 That’s why, through my Camino pilgrimage story, I want to share this experience with all those people who have ever felt the need to hit the road and for any number of reasons has not dared to.
 We offer all the necessary support so that you can experience the enriching, rewarding, life-changing and incomparable journey that you can only find on the Camino de Santiago..
 I hope you enjoyed my story and feel welcome to ask me any questions that you may have.

 Thank you for reading and ..
 Buen Camino!